ivangfr/springboot-aws-localstack-opensearch-s3-secretsmanager/README.md

 - ### movie-ui

-  `Spring Boot` Java Web application that has a UI for searching movies indexed in `movie-api`
+  `Spring Boot` Java Web application with a user interface designed for searching movies indexed in `movie-api`.
+To populate its UI with movie data, `movie-ui` communicates with `movie-api` by making requests to its endpoints.
+The movie’s poster is retrieved from the `S3` bucket.

 ## Prerequisites